Risk Factors Dashboard

 •inability to retain personnel, key customers, distributors, vendors and other business partners of the acquired business;

-•delay in customer and distributor purchasing decisions due to uncertainty about the direction of our product and service offerings;
+•delay in customer and distributor purchasing decisions due to uncertainty about the direction of our solutions;

-•incurring higher than anticipated costs to effectively integrate an acquired business, to bring an acquired company into compliance with applicable laws and regulations, additional compensation issued or assumed in connection with an acquisition, to divest products, services or solutions acquired in unsuccessful investments or acquisitions, to amortize costs for acquired intangible assets or because of our inability to take advantage of anticipated tax benefits;
+•incurring higher than anticipated costs to effectively integrate an acquired business, to bring an acquired company into compliance with applicable laws and regulations, additional compensation issued or assumed in connection with an acquisition, to divest products, services or solutions acquired in unsuccessful acquisitions to amortize costs for acquired intangible assets or because of our inability to take advantage of anticipated tax benefits;

 •increased collection times, elevated delinquency or bad debt write-offs related to receivables of an acquired business we assume;

-•difficulty in maintaining controls, procedures and policies during the transition and integration and inability to conclude that our internal controls over financial reporting are effective;
+•difficulty in maintaining controls, procedures and policies during the transition and integration of an acquired business and inability to conclude that our internal controls over financial reporting are effective;

-•potential identified or unknown security vulnerabilities in acquired products that expose us to additional security risks or delay our ability to integrate the product into our offerings;
+•potential identified or unknown security vulnerabilities in acquired or integrated entities’ systems, technologies, or products that expose us to additional security risks or delay our ability to integrate the acquired products into our existing solutions;

-•exposure to litigation or other claims in connection with, or inheritance of claims or litigation risk as a result of, an acquisition;
+•exposure to litigation or other claims in connection with, or inheritance of claims or litigation risk as a result of, a transaction;

-•incurrence of additional debt to finance an acquisition, which will increase our interest expense and leverage, and/or issuance of equity securities to finance acquisitions, which will dilute current shareholders’ percentage ownership and earnings per share; and
+•incurrence of additional debt to finance a transaction, which will increase our interest expense and leverage, and/or issuance of equity securities to finance transactions, which will dilute current shareholders’ percentage ownership and earnings per share;

 •failure to identify significant problems, liabilities or other challenges during due diligence.